My

 For how much longer will I keep silent?
 The older I get and the more souls are moving in and out the house, the more difficult it is to find my own peace.
 My anger about the neglect of my feelings is building up and I am thinking of a plan to become well known in the end.
 Even after my final end, people will talk about me for years and years.....

-th century that it was quiet in the house again.
+It was not until the end of the 19th century that it was quiet in the house again.
 Like in the days of John Loveridge, again an elderly man lived between my walls: Major Lock.
 A man with an excellent military background and an honest heart that recognized true braveness.
 It was due to his efforts that a local villager received the Queen Victoria Medal.
 A party was planned but both military men were too humble to let that happen.
 They had done their duty and a party was out of place.

 Major Lock was much loved by everyone including me and his somewhat sudden death at the age of 70, just after he finished his breakfast on April 5 - 1909, was a shock to everyone.